yanghengtang/tp/docs/DeveloperGuide.md

 #### Implementation

 The proposed edit doctors/patient/appointment mechanism is facilitated by `LogicManager` and it extends `Logic`.
-It holds a `mediConnectParser` that parses the user input, and a `Model` where the command is executed.
+It holds a `MediConnectParser` that parses the user input, and a `Model` where the command is executed.
 Additionally, it implements the following operations:

 * `LogicManager#execute()` —  Executes the given user String input and returns a 'CommandResult'